Learning Lattice Quantum Field Theories with Equivariant Continuous Flows

 To assess model quality, we use two different but related metrics, the ESS and the MCMC acceptance rate.
 We remind the reader that the ESS is a quantity closely related to the acceptance rate.
 It controls the variance of the mean of $N$ correlated random variables, which scales as $(\text{ESS}\times N)^{-1/2}$.
 In particular, an ESS of $100\%$ indicates perfectly independent samples and is attained when the target and the proposal distribution coincide.
-In Figure~\ref{fig:single-lambda} we report the ESS values against the training time, computed as a moving average over 100 training steps, with the real NVP baseline for comparison, which is based on \cite{albergo2021introduction} and was trained for two weeks.
+In Figure~\ref{fig:single-lambda} we report the ESS values against the training time, computed as a moving average over 100 training steps, with the real NVP baseline for comparison, which is based on \cite{albergo2021introduction} and was trained until the ESS saturates (see appendix for details).
 For each solid line, the corresponding coupling $\lambda$ is chosen such that the correlation length is approximately $L/\xi=4$, as shown in Table \ref{tab:single-lam}.
 Our model attains much larger values of the ESS and acceptance rates in much shorter times, for all sizes $L$, despite the fact that each of its training steps involves integration of an ODE.
-Table \ref{tab:single-lam} shows the final ESS and MCMC acceptance rates as well as $L/\xi$ and the two-point susceptibility $\chi^{(1)}_2$ computed with MCMC using the trained flows.
-Note that the correlation length computed with our flow-assisted MCMC is indeed comparable with that computed using the traditional MCMC method.
+Table \ref{tab:single-lam} shows the final ESS and MCMC acceptance rates as well as $L/\xi$ and the two-point susceptibility $\chi^{(1)}_2$, computed with MCMC using the trained flows.
+Note that the correlation length computed with our flow-based MCMC is indeed comparable with that computed using the traditional MCMC method.